 I believe I am in a unique position as a folklore collector in as much as I am also a performer.
 This allows me to collect and develop and, eventually, reintroduce songs back to the communities that created them.
 I have often said I am a ‘folklore recycling unit’ and if I have have a ‘mission’ in life then it is the popularisation of Australia’s folklore – both past and present.
 The passion has been to make our people feel ‘more Australian’ by understanding where we have come from and folklore can certainly help in that direction.

-The site is large, busy (well over a million visitors) and updated regularly including visitor contributions (which are always welcomed and acknowledged).
+The site is large, busy (well over two million visitors) and updated regularly including visitor contributions (which are always welcomed and acknowledged).